Loway/WombatDialerExamples/AutoRecall/README.md

 This script uses the PHP xmlrpc library - see http://phpxmlrpc.sourceforge.net

-WombatDialer can be found at http://wombatdialer.com QueueMetrics caan be found at http://queuemetrics.com
+WombatDialer can be found at http://wombatdialer.com

+QueueMetrics can be found at http://queuemetrics.com